Kingdom–Millennium Reductionism in Dispensationalism

 Notice that Ryrie treats "Davidic kingdom" and "millennial kingdom" as synonyms.
 Notice also that he explicitly excludes a third option — because that is precisely how classic dispensationalist authors thought.
 The binary was not incidental; it was structural.
 Ryrie, even while defending dispensationalism at a moment when Ladd's influence was already being felt, was still operating inside the same binary that his predecessors had inherited.

 So, reading the classic dispensationalists as offering an informed response to inaugurated eschatology is a category error.
 Their position was formulated in a context where the only available alternatives were the older liberal "kingdom as moral order" view, the amillennial identification of church and kingdom, and the postmillennial model of gradual Christianization.
-A present-but-not-consummated Messianic Kingdom with a still-future Millennium was simply not on their radar.
+A present-but-not-consummated Messianic Kingdom with a still-future Millennium was simply not on their radar and could not be the object of their critique.

 The Millennium in the New Testament: One Phase of an Eternal Kingdom

-Beyond the anachronism problem, there is a related category error that runs in the opposite direction: reading "millennium" retroactively into Old Testament texts.
-To do so is to project a limiting New Testament category back onto promises that are far greater in scope.
+Beyond the anachronism problem, there is another error that persists to this day in traditional dispensationalism: reading "millennium" retroactively into Old Testament texts.
+To do so is to project a limiting New Testament chronology back onto promises whose temporal scope was eternal.

 The Confusion of Adjectival Stacking

 In practice, we can see how these authors reveal the confusion in their own handling of texts.
-Pentecost, for instance, when addressing the Kingdom of Matthew 13, does not argue that it cannot refer to the Messianic Kingdom — instead, he argues directly that this kingdom "cannot be equated with the millennial kingdom, for that kingdom was no mystery, but was clearly predicted in the Old Testament" (Things to Come).
-Notice the confusion embedded here: the Old Testament never promised a millennial kingdom.
-That is an imprecise logical inference.
-The Old Testament covenants promise an eternal Kingdom, an eternal throne — not a millennial one.
+Pentecost, for instance, when addressing the Kingdom of Matthew 13, does not argue that it cannot refer to the Messianic Kingdom (the correct phrase to use) — instead, he argues directly that this kingdom "cannot be equated with the millennial kingdom, for that kingdom was no mystery, but was clearly predicted in the Old Testament" (Things to Come).
+Notice the confusion embedded here: an imprecise logical inference.
 The same confusion appears in Ryrie:

 "The kingdom of Heaven as the Davidic, Messianic, millennial kingdom was likewise well known to the Jews of Christ's day (see Daniel 7:14)."
 (Charles C. Ryrie, Biblical Theology of the New Testament)